William Rushbrooke Eden: First World War

 William was promoted to Temporary Lieutenant Colonel on the 29 August 1915, which was then updated to full Lieutenant Colonel on the 14 November 1915, and then backdated to the 10 November 1915.

 He was made Brigadier-General in the Royal Artillery, 27th Division, Salonika Army, on 21 September 1916.

 He was made a Companion of the Order of Saint Michael and Saint George on 14 June 1917, and was also awarded the Legion of Honour at the rank of Officier on 1 May 1917.

 He was Mentioned in Despatches on 7 January 1916 by Field Marshal French, on the 8 October 1916 by Lieutenant General Milne, 18 July 1917 again by Milne, and 11 June 1918.

-He died on 11 July 1920 in South Kensington, having been residing in Woolwich.
+He died as a result of testicular cancer combined with the stresses of campaign on 11 July 1920 in South Kensington, having been residing in Woolwich.
 He is buried in Caversham Cemetery in Berkshire, with his gravestone stating that his cause of death was illness contracted whilst on campaign in Salonika.

+Following private investigation and a case submission to the Commonwealth War Graves Commission it was decided at adjudication that he qualified as a war casualty, and as of 9th October 2025 has been recognised as such by the Commission.